digitallypink/techplayground/README.md

 # TECH PLAYGROUND

 ## Summary
-This project is aimed at creating sample technologies for use to learn and upskill.
+The aim of this project is to create access technologies for learning and upskilling.

-This is a learning annex.
-There are members and there are courses and there are course categories.
+This Tech playground is simulating an Adult Community Learning center.
+There are members and there are courses.
-Note all data available has been generated.
+Note all the data available will be generated on startup.
 No 2 instances will have exactly the same data.

 ### Members
 Each member has a name, age, isTrouble maker and courses they have registered for.